This is a historical feature and not a critique on the conditions in Tampa's early zoos or their treatment of animals.

 BOB, THE MEXICAN TIGER, IS DRAFTED INTO THE U.S. ARMY

 It's not known yet when the Mexican tiger was officially named, but here it is said his name is "Bob."
-Probably named for the mayor, Robert E. Lee Chancey.
+Probably named for the mayor, Robert E. Lee Chancey (or "bobcat").
 This article mentions one bear, the Plant Park bear as "Bruin" which is incorrect.
 The bear was named Susie (or Suzie or Suzy.)

 Bob was offered to Drew Field Commander Col. Melvin B. Asp by Marco Penn because of the rising costs of feeding him.